index

 Steam to Electricity (1,700 - 1,880)

-Steam power enabled industrial revolution transforming manufacturing, transportation, and urbanization 7.
+Steam power enabled the industrial revolution, transforming manufacturing, transportation, and urbanization7.
 Exploitation lasted approximately 180 years through factory systems, railways, and coal-powered expansion.

 The dramatic acceleration—from 4,700 years to 180 years—reflects higher baseline complexity.
-Industrial societies operated closer to bankruptcy threshold, reaching saturation faster despite lower absolute overhead growth.
+Industrial societies operated closer to saturation limits, reaching crisis faster despite lower absolute overhead growth.

 Electricity to Computing (1,880 - 1,950)